anomaly : Detection of Anomalous Structure in Time Series Data: The Collective And Point Anomaly Family

-The {\bf anomaly} package provides the function \code{capa.mv} for analysing multivariate data series using the Multivariate Collective And Point Anomalies (MVCAPA) algorithm \citep{2019arXiv190901691F}.
-MVCAPA assumes that the $p$ components of the time series are independent of one another in all aspects except the locations of collective anomalies, which can affect any subset of the components.
-Currently, \code{capa.mv} supports the detection of segments with an anomalous mean or segments with an anomalous mean and variance.
-To maximise detection power, MVCAPA pools information across components by defining the saving
+The \code{capa} function also has provision for analysing multivariate data series using a multivariate version of the CAPA algorithm \citep{2019arXiv190901691F}.
+The algorithm assumes that the $p$ components of the time series are independent of one another in all aspects except the locations of collective anomalies, which can affect any subset of the components.
+As with the univariate case, the current implementation of CAPA assumes non-anomalous data is independent normally distributed with a component specific mean and variance.
+Anomalous regions are then regions with a different mean, or a different mean and variance.
+The saving for a collective anomaly starting at $s$ and ending at $e$ involves aggregating the savings across components

-for the start point, $s$, and end point, $e$, of a putative anomaly.
-Here, $S_{(1)}(s,e) \geq ... \geq S_{(p)}(s,e) $ corresponds to the order statistics of the savings $S_{1}(s,e) , ... , S_{p}(s,e) $, with $S_{i}(s,e)$ denoting the improvement in the individual components, as defined in the previous section.
+Here, $S_{(1)}(s,e) \geq ... \geq S_{(p)}(s,e) $ corresponds to the order statistics of the savings $S_{1}(s,e) , ... , S_{p}(s,e) $, with $S_{i}(s,e)$ denoting the improvement in the individual components, as defined in section \ref{section:Background}.
 The $\beta_i$ denote the typically decreasing marginal penalties or thresholds controlling false positives.
-Crucially, MVCAPA allows for the alignment of collective anomalies across components to be imperfect.
+Crucially, CAPA allows for the alignment of collective anomalies across components to be imperfect.
 In other words, certain components can lag by entering the anomalous state later and/or returning to their typical state earlier than others.